 Anyway, I’d like to tell you a little about myself.
 The first thing you should know is that I’m really, really good looking.
 As in beautiful.
 Scientists sometimes refer to creatures like me as “charismatic species.”
 People don’t care when an ugly animal dies or goes extinct (no matter how ecologically important it is), but when something pretty goes on the critically endangered list?
 Y’all call the po-lice and put up “save the pretty animal” websites.
 Fast.

-Not to be vain, but my life is actually pretty important, as are the lives of other pollinators like me because most of those plants you see out of your window need us to make their children.
+Not to be vain, but my life is actually pretty important, as are the lives of other Gulf fritillary butterflies and pollinators because most of those plants you see out of your window need us to make their children.
 That’s why they invest so much of their energy into producing flowers with pollen and nectar inside.
 They don’t do that so you can have pretty flowers to look at or stick in a vase, they do it to make their babies.
 Since they can’t move, they can’t make “sexy time” on their own.
 That’s our job, and why entomologists refer to us pollinators as “flying penises.”
 Sorry if that’s TMI, but it’s true.